skord/provisionm/README.md

 5. rake db:seed
 6. foreman start

+Now you should be able to access this at http://localhost:5000

 ## Status

 So this basically works, and it's for example.
 There's some things I plan on doing with it later.